2023 Most Popular Communication & Media Studies Master's Degree Schools in Texas

 The following schools top our list of the Most Popular Communication & Media Studies Master's Degree Colleges.

-Our 2023 rankings named Texas Tech University the most popular school in Texas for communication and media studies students working on their master’s degree.
-Located in the large city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Our analysis found Texas Tech University to be the most popular school for communication and media studies students who want to pursue a master’s degree in Texas.
+Located in the city of Lubbock, Texas Tech is a public school with a very large student population.

 Of the 68 students majoring in communications at Texas Tech, 19% are male and 81% are female.

-Full Communication & Media Studies at Texas Tech University Report
+Read full report on Communication & Media Studies at Texas Tech University

 Women make up 69% of the communications majors at the school.